prcore/docs/content/_index.md

 <!-- markdownlint-restore -->

-PrCore is a backend application for prescriptive process monitoring.
-It takes historical event log files and provides prescriptions for ongoing cases based on the received event streaming data.
-It is flexible in that it can be applied to various domains' event logs.
-Additionally, its prescribing and predicting algorithms can be easily modified, replaced, or added, thanks to its plugin mechanism.
+PrCore is a backend application used for prescriptive process monitoring.
+It takes historical event log files and provides ongoing case prescriptions based on the received event streaming data.
+It is flexible and can be applied to event logs in various domains.
+Its prescribing and predicting algorithms can be easily modified, replaced, or added due to its plugin mechanism.

 {{< button size="large" relref="usage/getting-started/" >}}Getting Started{{< /button >}}